EXPLAINER: Why the Dow topped 30,000 for the first time

 HOW BIG A DEAL IS DOW 30,000?

-It took nearly nine months for the Dow to surpass the record it had set in February, before panic about the coronavirus triggered the market’s breathtaking sell-off.
+It took just over nine months for the Dow to surpass the record it had set in February, before panic about the coronavirus triggered the market’s breathtaking sell-off.

 WHAT GOT THE DOW THIS HIGH?